Brian Dennehy: Theater

-Personal life
+Personal life and death

 Dennehy married for the first time while in the Marines in 1959.
-Before he finished college he and his first wife had three daughters.
-Two of them became actresses, including Elizabeth Dennehy.
-After his first marriage ended in divorce in 1987, he married Jennifer Arnott, an Australian, in 1988, they had two children, a son and a daughter.
+Before he finished college, he and his first wife had three daughters.
+Two of them became actresses; one is Elizabeth Dennehy.
+After his marriage ended in divorce in 1987, he married Jennifer Arnott, an Australian, in 1988.
+They had two children, a boy and a girl.

-Death

-Dennehy died on April 15, 2020, of cardiac arrest due to sepsis in New Haven, Connecticut.
-He was survived by his wife and his five children.
+Dennehy died on April 15, 2020, of cardiac arrest due to sepsis, in New Haven, Connecticut.